Dar-rius/gproject/README.md

 ## How install

-To install the CLI copy the following command:
+You can install the CLI with go by typing the following command:

 ```bash
 $ go install github.com/Dar-rius/goproject@latest